-Business and Industrial development on unallocated land
+Business, Office and Industrial development on unallocated land

-- B1.5 The Council will permit new industrial development on land not allocated for a specific use in the plan provided it meets all of the following criteria: - a. in the case of sites located within the Green Belt, any proposed development meets the requirements of Green Belt policy as set out in the Open Environment Section; - b. in the case of sites located within the urban area (as defined on the Proposals Map), the development would: - i) be accessible by a choice of modes of transport including public transport (subject to criteria set out in the Transport Section of this plan); and - ii) have no adverse impact upon residential amenity by way of noise, odour, vibration, traffic generation, unsuitable hours of operation, or upon highway safety. - 5.16 All businesses, whether within identified employment areas or elsewhere, contribute towards the local economy and increase employment choice for the Oldham workforce.
-Many types of employment, especially office (B1) uses, can be located within primarily residential areas without having any detrimental impact upon neighbouring uses. - 5.17 It is the intention of the UDP to continue to promote a spread of employment across all areas of the Borough, to provide jobs for local people and help to reduce the need to travel.
+- B1.5 The Council will permit new business, office and industrial development on unallocated landnot allocated for a specific use in the plan provided it meets all of the following criteria: - a. in the case of sites located within the Green Belt, any proposed development meets the requirements of Green Belt policy as set out in the Open Environment Section; new office development (B1(a) and A2) that generates significant numbers of trips, it is located on sites in or adjoining the Town and District Centres, or near major public transport interchanges, unless the applicant can justify an exception; or - b. in the case of sites located within the urban area (as defined on the Proposals Map), in other cases, a development would: - i) new development would be accessible by a choice of modes of transport including public transport (subject to criteria set out in the Transport Section of this plan); and - ii) development would have no adverse impact upon residential amenity by way of noise, atmospheric pollution, odour, vibration, traffic generation, unsuitable hours of operation, or upon highway safety. - 5.16 5.17 In the context of this policy, 'unallocated land' is defined as land which is not otherwise protected from development as Green Belt or for its recreational, open space or natural resource value.
+All businesses, whether within identified employment areas or elsewhere, contribute towards the local economy and increase employment choice for the Oldham workforce.
+Many types of employment, especially small office (B1)-uses, can be located within primarily residential areas without having any detrimental impact upon neighbouring uses.
+However, the Council will refuse permission where new development or a proposal to perpetuate or extend an existing use does not meet the requirements of policies on residential amenity and highway safety (see NR1.1 in the Natural Resources and Environmental Quality section and T3.1 in the Transport section). - 5.17 5.18 It is the intention of the UDP to continue to promote a spread of employment across all areas of the Borough, to provide jobs for local people and help to reduce the need to travel.
+Nevertheless, office development that generates significant numbers of trips should be directed to the most central and accessible locations.
+Where such development is proposed elsewhere, the applicant will need to demonstrate that no other suitable sites are available or that other material considerations apply.
+Measures to improve the site's accessibility by non-car modes will also be required.
+In this policy context, 'near major public transport interchanges' means within 800m walking distance of Oldham Bus Station, Mumps Station/Interchange, or Hollinwood Rail/Metrolink stop.